The island of Nuku Hiva in the Marquesas

 When to go to Nuku Hiva?

 Generally speaking, the rainy season is said to be shifted in the Marquesas.
-It is recommended to go there roughly between December and March.
-But then again, seeing as the climate changes, you cannot be sure of anything.
-As for the temperature, nothing to fear, since it is always nice in the Marquesas and you will never be too cold.
-It can get chilly in winter, between June and September, especially in the evening.
+People often recommend going roughly between December and March.
+But then again, with the climate changing, you can never be completely sure.
+As for the temperature, there is nothing to worry about: it is always pleasant in the Marquesas, and you will never be too cold.
+It can get a little chilly in winter, between June and September, especially in the evening.

-Well, I’ll stop here, I hope you enjoyed this walk on the island of Nuku Hiva and that I made you want to go there?
-I also hope this article has given you a good overview of things to do in Nuku Hiva during your French polynesian vacations.
-If you like discoveries, the authenticity of the Polynesian islands, the culture, the beautiful nature, hiking trails, then this island is for you.
-For those who love activities, water sports (like surfing and paddling), parties, scuba diving, turquoise lagoons and white sandy beaches, skip your turn!
-To continue the journey in French Polynesia and more precisely in Marquesas Islands, I invite you to discover the magnificent and paradisiac island of Hiva Oa, famous for having hosted Jacques Brel and Paul Gauguin!
+Well, I’ll stop here.
+I hope you enjoyed this walk around the island of Nuku Hiva and that I made you want to go there.
+I also hope this article has given you a good overview of things to do in Nuku Hiva during your French Polynesian vacation.
+If you enjoy discoveries, authentic Polynesian islands, culture, beautiful nature and hiking trails, then this island is for you.
+If you love activities, water sports such as surfing and paddleboarding, parties, scuba diving, turquoise lagoons and white-sand beaches, this may not be the right island for you.
+To continue the journey in French Polynesia, and more specifically in the Marquesas Islands, I invite you to discover the magnificent island of Hiva Oa, famous for having welcomed Jacques Brel and Paul Gauguin.

 See you soon,